jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+on splid view mode active, should hide top bar... only reveal on hovering top area

+===

 data demo page: on each view mode, need additional item as CTA to lure user to add more data

 ===